Photo by ClickerHappy / Pexels

 Input before output

 Linguist Stephen Krashen argued that we acquire language by understanding messages, not by practicing grammar rules or memorizing word lists.
 He called this "comprehensible input": language that's slightly above the learner's current level but still understandable from context.
 It's one of the most replicated findings in language acquisition research.
+For a deeper look at the neuroscience, see how children's brains learn language.

 For preschoolers, this means you don't need to push them to speak English.
 Your job is to surround them with English they can understand.
 A child watching a cartoon where a character holds up an apple and says "apple" -- that's comprehensible input.
 A child being drilled on translating words from a list -- that's not.